ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 ### Appraisal hermeticity

 The Appraisal Context at the and of Phase 1 constitutes all inputs to the Appraisal Procedure.
-The same Appraisal Context processed at any time MUST produce the same Attestation Results.

-The reason to lock the inputs before Attestation Appraisal is to ensure consistent ACS construction when accounting for any profile-driven semantics.
+The reason to lock the inputs before Attestation Appraisal is for all Appraisal Procedure dependencies to be accounted for before interpreting them.
+Fully determined inputs SHOULD ensure consistent ACS construction when accounting for any profile-driven semantics.
+For a comparable notion of process fidelity and provenance tracking, see the different {{-slsa}} specification for build security.

 ## Evidence Augmentation (Phase 2) {#sec-phase2}